mehtavihaanj/SE_Lab/README.md

 - `proc.c` contains the code that runs an emulated program to completion.
   It runs each stage of the pipeline every cycle, and handles transferring data from a pipeline register's input to its output.
-  Students are meant to use the "output" side of a pipeline register to complete the stage's functionality, and write to the next stage's "input" side.
+  The "output" side of a pipeline register is used to complete the stage's functionality, and write to the next stage's "input" side.
 - `ptable.c` contains the code that manages the pagetable for the emulated program's memory.